GopiErla/GANs-Case-Study/README.markdown

 # Generative Adversarial Networks (GANs): Case Study

 This repository contains a Jupyter notebook implementing Generative Adversarial Networks (GANs) for the *Advanced Research Topics in Data Science* module at the University of Hertfordshire.
-The project, completed by Gopi Erla on July 27, 2025, explores GANs for generating synthetic 2D data and real-world sketches using PyTorch.
+The project, completed by Gopi Erla, explores GANs for generating synthetic 2D data and real-world sketches using PyTorch.

 ## Project Overview